RanAwaySuccessfully/marmalade/README.md

 For building, run: `go build`

-For running it without building it, run: `go run -v ./src`
+For running it without building it, run: `go run`

 If you want to debug it, it comes with Visual Studio Code configuration.
 You can debug the entire thing using `Go: Launch Package` or just the Python code by using `Python Debugger: Current File` while having the `main.py` open and selected.